yongjungkim/yongjungkim.github.io/_pages/square.md

 ## Survey-based Quasar Analysis and Research for Evolution (SQuARE)

-A research group dedicated to understanding quasars and galaxies through large-scale multi-wavelength surveys.
+A research group dedicated to understanding quasars and galaxies through multi-wavelength surveys.

 ## Principal Investigator